 Skip to main content

 What do you do when you love someone so intensely, it defies all logic and advice?
 In this romantic and heartwarming tale, the protagonist wrestles with unshakable love, defying the odds even when everything (and everyone) tells him to stop.
-The story explores passion, vulnerability, and the madness of love through humour and tender dialogue.
+The story explores passion, vulnerability, and the madness of love.

 Let me tell you something about love.
 It is madness, pure madness.
 If anyone had told me that falling in love with her would turn me into some sort of a poetic, emotionally unhinged fool, I would have laughed.
 But here I am, standing in the rain, coat soaked, thinking about her for the 746th time today.
 I’ve counted, obviously.